 11. What?
 You guys aren’t feeling that crafty?
 Okay–Here’s a practical one: Save a couple soup cans to go with your #10 can and make a rocket stove.
 Get a few cans and make stoves with your friends or scout troop.

 12. And another not so practical one.
-Make a puppet on a stick like this guy.
+Make a puppet on a stick like this guy I made in a college puppetry class.
 His head is stuffed, but his body is just hanging fabric.
 Punch/drill a hole slightly larger than the diameter of your stick in the bottom of an empty can and he can pop in and out of the can.
 Hours of entertainment for little folks.
 This guy actually had a friend and they shared a can–they were the Two Monsters in a Can.
 I would demonstrate the two monsters in a can for you, however, since my kids have had access to the puppets for many years, the friend is no longer with us and their can went with him.
 Maybe I’ll make this guy a home of his own out of another can.
 I have plenty and he’s homeless . . .
 Kind of looks sad about the whole situation.

 13. Use them for a feed scoop.
 We do plenty of chicken feeding with the empty cans around here.